vpelletier/ITI1480A-linux/README.rst

   `1480A USB Protocol Analyzer Software`_, found under the name `ITI1480A.spt` in installation directory.

-- Or building the free software firmware from source, for which you need:
+- Or provided Free Software firmware, available pre-built or from source.
+If you want to build it you need:

   - fx2lib_